stargaze221/TNTECH_ICGV/README.md

 ```bash
 ros2 launch nvblox_examples_bringup realsense_example.launch.py
 ```
 - Interface with Arudino that sends and receives PWM signals.
+- The navigation stack is running but the interface is not working as intended.

+## The Current Task
+- Reverse engineering with ISAAC SIM Example
+    - I need to see the TF tree
+    - Also, I need to see the data stream also.
+    - I spent already a lot of time trying random explorative changes.
+I feel that I am repeating the same thing over and over.
+    - I must look at ISAAC SIM Example on my desktop computer.